 When they're lying on their back, gently cycle your tot’s legs as though they were riding a bicycle.
 ‘This fun way to connect with your baby introduces him to the idea of alternating motion,’ says Sally.
 ‘You’re teaching him that his legs can work independently – one after the other – as they will do when he eventually crawls.’

 Sing a body song

 Touch your baby on their hands, feet and tummy as you sing this song, then give them a hug at the end!

 Keep them close

 ‘In the early weeks, your baby will start to respond to motion and start developing his sense of balance when he’s being held by you,’ says Sally.
 ‘Being close to you makes him feel secure and confident – and just carrying him in your arms means that he’s learning from your movements and adjusting to the different positions of your body.’

-Rather than always positioning your baby in his gym so he can reach for the hanging toys, slide him up so he can kick at them, too.
-‘When your baby lies on his back, it’s easy for him to kick and move his hips and pelvis,’ says Sally, ‘and this builds the strength, stability and coordination in his lower body.’
+Rather than always positioning your baby in their gym so they can reach for the hanging toys, slide them up so they can kick at them, too.
+‘When your baby lies on his back, it’s easy for them to kick and move his hips and pelvis,’ says Sally, ‘and this builds the strength, stability and coordination in his lower body.’

 Surf on a ball

-Hold your baby securely while he lies on his front on top of a gym ball, or birthing ball.
+Hold your baby securely while they lie on their front on top of a gym ball, or birthing ball.
 Then carefully move the ball a little.
-And while you need to make sure you’re holding him very securely, make sure his weight is on the ball so he uses his muscles to stay in balance.
+And while you need to make sure you’re holding them very securely, make sure their weight is on the ball so they use their muscles to stay in balance.

 Real mum tips